faith1911400/doctor-Appointment-system/README.md

 # doctor-Appointment-system
-is online doctor patience appointment sysyem
+is an online doctor appointment sysyem where: patient is able to contact with the Doctors in easy way